feathersjs/docs/getting-started/user-management.md

 ## Creating and authenticating users

-Even though we are going to create a separate `/signup` endpoint, new user can be created by POSTing to the `/users` endpoint.
+Even though we are going to create a separate `/signup` endpoint, a new user can be created by POSTing to the `/users` endpoint.
 The fields required are `email` and `password`.
 Passwords are automatically hashed when creating a new user using [bcrypt](https://www.npmjs.com/package/bcryptjs).

 Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/) for secure authentication between a client and server as opposed to cookies and sessions.
 To obtain a token for the user we created we first need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
 The response will return the authenticated user and their token.